 Welcome!Welcome to the homepage of the Systems Software Research Group in the Bradley Department of Electrical & Computer Engineering at Virginia Tech.
 The group's general research areas include operating systems, concurrency, distributed systems, real-time systems, virtualization, run-times, compilers, and middleware.
 A cross-cutting goal is to understand how to build software systems -- broadly defined -- that are scalable, efficient, and reliable.
 Ongoing projects include transactional memory for multicores and distributed systems, scalable operating systems for multicores, automated concurrency refactoring, and real-time virtualization.

-Our MS student, Duane Niles has passed his thesis defense.
-Duane will be joining Bloomberg in New York.
-Congratulations and best wishes Duane!
+Our PhD student, Sachin Hirve, has successfully defended his PhD thesis.
+Sachin will be joining MathWorks in Natick, MA.
+Congratulations and best wishes Sachin!

 - Disjoint-Access Parallelism: Impossibility, Possibility, and Cost of Transactional Memory Implementations, S. Peluso, R. Palmieri, P. Romano, B. Ravindran and F. Quaglia, The 34th Annual ACM Symposium on Principles of Distributed Computing (PODC), July 2015, Donostia-San Sebastian, Spain